karlmdavis/ansible-role-jenkins2/README.md

 Override this variable if Jenkins needs to be hosted at a context path/prefix other than the root (default).

+    jenkins_admin_users:
+      - 'hudson.security.HudsonPrivateSecurityRealm:admin'

+Override this variable to support an alternative authorization system (i.e.  security realm).
+Note that this doesn't install/configure that realm, it's just needed to ensure that the Jenkins CLI can still be used once you've activated the realm.
+For example, if you're using the [GitHub OAuth plugin](https://wiki.jenkins-ci.org/display/JENKINS/Github+OAuth+Plugin)'s security realm, you would add an extra entry such as "`org.jenkinsci.plugins.GithubSecurityRealm:your_github_user_id`" as the first element in this list (and leave the `admin` entry, too).

     # The additional plugins that users of this role would like to be installed
     # (must be overridden).
     jenkins_plugins_extra: []

 Override this variable to install additional Jenkins plugins.
-These would be in addition to the plugins recommended by Jenkins 2's new setup wizard, which are installed automatically by this role (see `jenkins_plugins_recommended` in [vars/main.yml](vars/main.yml)).
+These would be in addition to the plugins recommended by Jenkins 2's new setup wizard, which are installed automatically by this role (see `jenkins_plugins_recommended` in [defaults/main.yml](defaults/main.yml)).

 Dependencies
 ------------